NewfieWannabe/configs/README.md

 * RASL_GameSet-up.xml           - Setup file for Civ6 Really Advanced Setup (Lite)
 * devilutionx.build.m1           - Build script for DevilutionX for M1 Mac
 * devilutionx.build.intel        - Build script for DevilutionX for Intel Mac
+* devilutionx.build.pi          - Build script for DevilutionX for Debian/PI

 #### More to come...